zzhenglab/ai4chem/book/_build/html/_sources/lecture-08.md

 ---

-## 2. Why scaling matters for neural nets
+## 2. Neural nets for chemical property prediction

 We reuse the same CSV from earlier lectures and compute four quick descriptors.